Looking for the Perfect Gifts? Here They Are: The Best Christmas Pageant Ever and the Polar Express

 The Polar Express is another book that will make an excellent gift any time of the year. .
 It is one that you will want to read over and over and over.
 It is another book that is a great read aloud book.

 This is a story about believing in the magic of Christmas.
 For some, Santa Claus is taboo and that is respected by this author.
-So please excuse me if I drone on about SC and the loveliness of this whole time of the year.
-Christmas is about so much more than SC.
+Please excuse me if I drone on about Santa and the loveliness of this whole time of the year.
+Christmas is about so much more than Santa Claus.
 We all know that.
-SC is part of this whole celebration whatever your personal beliefs or ideas of how to deal with him; he is part of it.
+Santa is part of this whole celebration whatever your personal beliefs or ideas of how to deal with him; he is part of it.
 I am not here to debate the pros and cons of Santa.
 That is for you to do and decide how to handle.

 Santa is a character in this story but the story is much larger than that.
 It is believing in the magic of Christmas that is really the larger issue.
 It is worth reading to yourself, to your loved ones.